genomicsclass/book/pages/plots_to_avoid.md

 ## team 8 73.77538 75.59278 82.99395 75.57702 87.68162
 ```

-Note that we are reporting precision up to 0.00001 inches.
+We are reporting precision up to 0.00001 inches.
 Do you know of a tape measure with that much
 precision?
 This can be easily remedied: